-- A test of clearance is not appropriate for COVID-19 patients.
-Transmission based precautions can be discontinued fourteen days after symptom onset, where they have been fever free for five days. - In exceptional circumstances where a Physician is concerned on clinical grounds that there may be an ongoing risk of transmission beyond 14 days repeat testing may be considered in advance of ending Transmission Based Precautions.
-In such circumstances if virus nucleic acid is detected and if a decision is made to extend Transmission Based Precautions the extension may be for up to 7 additional days (that is for a total of 21 days).
-No further testing is required at that time in advance of ending Transmission Based Precaution.
-This includes patients who are immunocompromised or require haemodialysis where care can be provided with Standard Precautions after that time. - Note: some patients who meet the above criteria (14 days post onset with 5 days fever free) may have a persistent cough.
-There is no evidence that such patients pose a specific infection risk or that Transmission-based Precautions should be continued.
-An extended period of Contact and Droplet Precautions may be considered in some such cases if there is clinical concern.
+- A test of clearance is not appropriate for residents who have been diagnosed with COVID-19.
+Transmission based precautions can be discontinued fourteen days after symptom onset, where a person has been fever free for five days. - In exceptional circumstances where a physician is concerned on clinical grounds that there may be an ongoing risk of transmission beyond 14 days repeat testing may be considered in advance of ending Transmission-based Precautions.
+In such circumstances if virus nucleic acid is detected and if a decision is made to extend Transmission-based Precautions the extension may be for up to 7 additional days (that is for a total of 21 days).
+No further testing is required at that time in advance of ending Transmission-based Precautions.
+This includes people who are immunocompromised or require haemodialysis where care can be provided with Standard Precautions after that time. - Note: some people who meet the above criteria (14 days post onset with 5 days fever free) may have a persistent cough.
+There is no evidence that such people pose a specific infection risk or that Transmission-based Precautions should be continued.
+An extended period of Contact and Droplet precautions may be considered in some such cases if there is clinical concern.
 In such cases the period of Contact and Droplet precautions should not be extended beyond 28 days.